 Which is even more reason why Grohl, guitarists Smear and Chris Schiflett, bassplayer Nate Mendel and drummer Taylor Hawkins work so hard at making what happens on stage anything but comfortable.

 For a start, they will play for three hours - about half the new album and hours of favourites.
 No shortcuts for anyone in a show which is relentless in its energy but punctuated by goofiness and occasional antics directed at the far corners of the space, or as Grohl puts it metaphorically, “that person up there by that fucking tree".

 "If there is no curfew, it's almost like runner's high,” Grohl says of the long shows.
 “You get out on stage, the first hour you're fucking dying then you settle into it and at the end of the second hour you break through and get this whole new energy and just keep going.
 That's when it gets fun for me."

 Why do they go that far?
 Let’s not name names but some of your stadium acts just phone it in sometimes and still do well.
-Because, according to Schifflett, the Foo Fighters don’t want to bet that anything less will do.
+Because, according to Schiflett, the Foo Fighters don’t want to bet that anything less will do.
 While the jovial and relaxed Smear declares that “I never worry about if this show is going to sell out or not” and finds himself more nervous in a small room than a massive open air show, Schifflett remains anxious.

-"I can only speak for myself but it is my state of mind to be a pessimist, about anything,” says Schifflett, who was a Foo fan long before he joined the band and still considers himself “the new guy”.
+"I can only speak for myself but it is my state of mind to be a pessimist, about anything,” says Schiflett, who was a Foo fan long before he joined the band and still considers himself “the new guy”.